ElmerS/spel_et_al_2018/README.md

 ## Summary
 In this repository you will find all the command, scripts and reference files that were used for the analysis of the two way phenotype screen in the Spel *et_al* (2018) paper.
-The output of the analysis is a csv file with
+The output of the analysis is a csv file that lists which genes are selected as hit.

 ## Requirements
 * A computer running some flavor of Linux with sufficient RAM, storage and